yelim117/Microhap-DADA2/README.md

 # Microhap-DADA2-Rscript
-R scripts for microhaplotype analysis of MiSeq data using DADA2.
+R scripts for microhaplotype analysis of MiSeq single-end sequencing data using DADA2.

 ## Requirements